 Our pro bono programme in action

-We're nurturing long-term relationships, confident in the knowledge that when we do pro bono work, it's going to very deserving recipients.
-A selection of our pro bono clients are referred to below.
+We're nurturing established relationships, confident in the knowledge that when we do pro bono work, it's going to very deserving recipients.

 Community law centres

 We have built close relationships with the Auckland Community Law Centre, the Waitematā Community Law Centre and Community Law Wellington and Hutt Valley (the CLCs).
 The CLCs provide essential services to those in the community without the means to pay for legal advice, assisting with a wide range of issues.
-As a substantial component of our pro bono programme, we:
+As a substantial component of our pro bono programme, we provide secondee lawyers to each of the Auckland-based CLCs for one day each week, and to the Wellington CLC on a regular basis.

-We support charitable organisations working in the health sector, including Breast Cancer Foundation New Zealand, Arthritis NZ, NZ Aids Foundation and Leukaemia and Blood Cancer New Zealand.
+We support charitable organisations working in the health sector, including the Breast Cancer Foundation New Zealand, NZ Aids Foundation and the Leukaemia and Blood Cancer New Zealand.

 Local and global aid organisations